antoniocapelo/antoniocapelo.github.com/_posts/2013-07-28-lets-start-this.md

 	  <div class="span9 nospace">
 	    {{ content }}
 	  </div>
 	</div>
 	{% include footer.html %}
 {% endraw %}

 ### _posts
-This folder you hold all your blog posts.
-Every post you create has to be named **YYYY-MM-DD-your-post-title** and have a <a href="http://jekyllrb.com/docs/frontmatter/">YAML Front Matter</a> which should specify, at least, the post layout.
+This folder will hold all your blog posts.
+Each post is represented by a markdown file, has to be named **YYYY-MM-DD-your-post-title** and have a <a href="http://jekyllrb.com/docs/frontmatter/">YAML Front Matter</a> which should specify, at least, the post layout.

 Every info you specify on the Front Matter can then be accessed as a **page.property**.